 This means that ALL tax-receipted donations are absolutely, 100% non-refundable, as it is not legal for a charity to refund a donation.
 In the event of any form of cancellation whatsoever or exceeding a fundraising goal, funds will instead be allocated towards where most needed in the project or in other charitable programs.
 In the event that a volunteer is unable to participate in the project, fundraising efforts may be taken into account when registering for a future trip, but this is exclusively the decision of LiveDifferent.

-In the event that a group has indicated they have purchased trip interruption/cancellation insurance, LiveDifferent will not issue tax-receipts to immediate family members until after the end date of the trip has expired.
+LiveDifferent will not issue tax receipts to non-arm’s length donors (ie direct family members) until after the end date of the trip.
 If, after fundraising, a volunteer subsequently receives insurance compensation for a trip cancellation, there is a risk that it could potentially constitute an “advantage” (a monetary benefit resulting from making a donation) to any non-arm’s length donors.
 This complex scenario can be easily avoided by issuing a tax receipt AFTER any potential advantage (eg. insurance compensation) is negated (due to the Build being completed).